GreedYLearner1146/ANROT-HELANet/README.md

 7) Run Hellinger_dist.py, which contains the hellinger distance computation code.
 8) Run ANROT_HELANet.py which contains the main code backbone of our algorithm.
 9) Run hyperparameters.py, followed by val_task_sampler_and_loader.py and train_task_sampler_and_loader.py.
+10) Run the sub-functions contained in the folder Hesim, which comprise the codes for the various helper functions leading up to the Hesim loss function as highlighted in our paper.
+The helper functions are mainly adapted from the pytorch metric learning library by Kevin Musgrave: https://github.com/KevinMusgrave/pytorch-metric-learning.